diafygi/gnu-pricing/README.md

 **Announcement: https://diafygi.github.io/gnu-pricing/website/**

 GNU programs are used billions of time every day all over the world.
-However, the intellectual property owners, the Free Software Foundation, don't make a cent from it.
+However, the [<s>intellectual property</s>](https://www.gnu.org/philosophy/not-ipr.xhtml) copyright owners, the Free Software Foundation, don't make a cent from it.
 What a raw deal!
 This project aims to fix that by monetizing many popular command line tools that GNU maintains.